-Now that we’re (roughly) at the halfway stage of the season, I thought it was worth updating the club-by-club attack breakdowns.
+As we’re roughly halfway through the season, I thought it was worth refreshing the club-by-club attack breakdowns.
 These are explained in detail here, but in summary they are simple scatter graphics that work as follows:

 Each graphic shows a club’s main attacking players: those who have: